Ahmed3lmallah/ng-in-viewport-tutorial/README.md

 We can use the **Intersection Observer API** to detect when an element gets in the viewport and trigger an action based on that detection.
 To learn how to use the API, jump straight to [Using Intersection Observer API](#using-intersection-observer-api) section, or continue reading for more background.

 There are multiple [JQuery plugins](https://plugins.jquery.com/tag/viewport/) that can be used for that purpose, including *isInViewport.js*, *Qoopido Emerge* and *jQuery ScrollSpy*.
 Another npm package based on JQuery that can be used for the same purpose is [jquery-waypoints](https://www.npmjs.com/package/jquery-waypoints).
-However, **using JQuery with Angular is  considered a bad practice and should be avoided, unless apsolutely necassary**.
+However, **using JQuery with Angular is  considered a bad practice and should be avoided, unless absolutely necessary**.
 This [Stack Overflow answer](https://stackoverflow.com/questions/14994391/thinking-in-angularjs-if-i-have-a-jquery-background?answertab=active#tab-top) explains why.

 There are two ways we can use in Angular to know when an element gets into viewport during scrolling: